Kate’s become our go-to source of style inspiration over the last 12 years. She never never fails to impress us with her elegant and polished looks.

 Often, this translates into her buying the same garments, footwear and accessories in multiple colours.

-Take the example pictured above—Kate owns this Emilia Wickstead coat dress in three different shades.
-She also owns an Alexander McQueen suit in 5 different colours (that we know of), a pair of Gianvito Rossi heels in eight different hues (pictured below), her favourite Emmy London clutch bag in a whopping 12 different shades—plus multiples of other shoes, bags, dresses and earrings too.
+For example, Kate owns the same Emilia Wickstead coat dress (above) in three different shades.
+She also owns one style of Alexander McQueen suit in 5 different colours (that we know of), a pair of Gianvito Rossi heels in eight different hues, her favourite Emmy London clutch bag in a whopping 12 different shades—plus multiples of other shoes, bags, dresses and earrings too.

 Kate Middleton’s Style Rules: